M1ha-Shvn/django-pg-bulk-update/README.md

       This function combines ArrayField value with previous one, removing duplicates.
     - 'array_remove'
       This function deletes value from ArrayField field using array_remove PSQL Function.
+    - 'now', 'NOW'
+      This function sets field value to `NOW()` database function.
+Doesn't require any value in `values` parameter.
     - You can define your own set function.
 See section below.

     Increment, union and concatenate functions concern NULL as default value.